 Please read our Frequently Asked Questions (FAQs) document and Guidance Notes before beginning the online application form.

 Please note that there is no advantage for students who submit their applications first, so please take your time and fill in applications carefully.
-Applications must be made using the online form - however, should you wish to prepare your answers, you can do so using this Word version of the form.
+Applications must be made using the online form - however, should you wish to prepare your answers, you can do so using this Word version of the application form.

-Origins of the Westheimer Scholarship:
+Background of the Westheimer Scholarship:

 The Westheimer Scholarship - named after Ilse Westheimer - was established by former refugees who benefited from welcome and support in the UK when fleeing Nazi Germany.
 Ilse Westheimer was a very successful social worker, and trainer of social workers.
-As a result, the Westheimer Scholarship helps young asylum seekers (aged up to 30 years old)pursue higher education in social care, medicine, nursing, or related professions.
+As a result, the Westheimer Scholarship helps young asylum seekers (aged up to 30 years old) pursue higher education in social care, medicine, nursing, or related professions.

 We are committed to protecting your data and privacy and our privacy policy outlines how we do this.
 Please get in touch with us if you have any questions via email to info@swtrust.org.uk.
 Click here to read our privacy policy.